BenIlies/NoPASARAN/docs/tutorial/intro_tests.rst

 This JSON file starts with three key-value pairs: `id`, `initial`, and `states`.

 - `id`: An identifier for the FSM.
-In this example, the id is "SCENARIOS-FSM".
+In this example, the id is "TESTS-FSM".
 - `initial`: Specifies the name of the initial state of the FSM, which is "First state".
 Note that every FSM will automatically trigger a "STARTED" event when initiated.
 - `states`: Contains an object, where each key-value pair represents a state in the FSM.